 - Specific careers – helping young people start out in a career of their choice

 Mentoring in the early years

 As early years professionals, we will all know a young person who is just starting out in their career and who could benefit from some professional guidance.
 We may even remember ourselves as a young person, and be grateful for the benefit of having someone to metaphorically ‘hold our hand’ along the way and guide us through the pitfalls and challenges.
-Many apprenticeships are based on the notion of having a mentor who acts in a number of ways to offer support, guidance and feedback during the apprentice’s journey.
+Many apprenticeships are based on the notion of having a role model who acts in a number of ways to offer support, guidance and feedback during the apprentice’s journey.